maxburs/blog/content/blog/switch-object-pattern-with-typescript/index.md

 ## Switch => Object is a great pattern

-I'm a huge fan of the JavaScript pattern where replaces a swith like this:
+I'm a huge fan of the JavaScript pattern where one replaces a switch:

 ```js
 function handle(event) {